missessofiachan/bobs-garage-fullstack-at2/readme.md

 1. Create a feature branch
 2. Make your changes
-3. Ensure tests pass: `yarn test`
-4. Run linting: `yarn lint`
+3. Run linting: `yarn lint`
-5. Run type checking: `yarn typecheck`
+4. Run type checking: `yarn typecheck`
+5. Ensure code is formatted: `yarn format:check`
-6. Commit using conventional commits
+6. Commit using conventional commits (see [CONTRIBUTING.md](CONTRIBUTING.md))
 7. Push and create a pull request

+**Note**: While test infrastructure is ready, automated tests are not yet implemented.
+Contributions that include tests are especially welcome!

 ## 📄 License